Congyuwang/tasker/README.md

 #### `GroupName`: string

-Similar to `UserName`, run this task with priviledge of the specified group.
+Similar to `UserName`, run this task with privilege of the specified group.

 Note: When `GroupName` is missing, the system automatically chooses the primary user of the group as username.